skule/skule.ca/finances/finance-committee.md

 - **Engsoc cannot purchase alcohol** , so we cannot approve any spending on this, as we do not hold a LCBO license (only SUDS does).

 Furniture and equipment:
-- As long as furniture/equipment is demonstrang utility for the majority of the student body, it is appropriate to approve.
+- As long as furniture/equipment is demonstrating utility for the majority of the student body, it is appropriate to approve.

 Stationery:
 - Generally stationery such as paper, pens are not considered as justifiable expenses as that reserves budget away from other clubs/entities that is in need of funding.